Photo: Brad Perkins [CC BY-SA 2.0]

 “Under current local and national conditions, educators labor to remain in their classrooms while our value is diminished, our capacity drained, and our power constrained,” read the letter, which was delivered on March 3.
 “Both students and educators struggle to thrive in climates that prioritize test scores and compliance over creativity and personhood.
 Our students’ learning conditions are our working conditions.”

-Read more from The American Prospect.
+Read full article from The American Prospect.